D.I.Y. shake torch

 We are talking about ordinary lithium cells, which you must not recharge.
 The two coin cells were connected in series with the accumulator that was charged by shaking.
 Therefore, the "shake energy" is used, but as soon as the hidden coin cells are drained, you can shake your arm off, but the lamp won't glow anymore.

 The only thing I could do was to return the article with the remark "don't like article".
 By no means do I want to critisise the manufacturers of real shake torches.
 Certainly, there are real examples, but probably for a lot of money and in selected stores only.
-Anyway, this experience caused me to order a rod magnet in my last order from supermagnete.de for my own shake torch experiments.
+Anyway, this experience caused me to order a rod magnet S-10-40-N with my last order from supermagnete.de for my own shake torch experiments.

 After receiving the super magnets, I immediately started with my experiments, first on a piece of standard PVC water pipe.